osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/DotNet/README.md

 ### Prerequisites

 - Register an Authorization Code client in OCS and ensure that the registered client in OCS contains `https://127.0.0.1:54567/signin-oidc` in the list of RedirectUris.
+- The configuration of this application is done in the file [appsettings.placeholder.json](.\AuthorizationCodeFlow\appsettings.placeholder.json).
+Before editing, rename this file to `appsettings.json`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-- Replace the placeholders in the [appsettings](appsettings.json) file with your Tenant Id, Client Id, and Client Secret obtained from registration.
+- Replace the placeholders in the `appsettings.json` file with your Tenant Id, Client Id, and Client Secret obtained from registration.

 ### Using Visual Studio